datastaxdevs/workshop-nosqlbench/README.md

 ### FAQ

-- What are the prerequisites (for me / my compuer) ?
+- What are the prerequisites?

 > This workshop is aimed at data architects, solution architects or anybody who
 > wants to get serious about measuring the performance of their data-intensive system.